Catch the Wave at Stingray Bay!

 What is Stingray Bay?

 Zoo guests and members now have the amazing opportunity to see stingrays up close and touch these majestic creatures!
 Guests can interact with these beautiful animals as they “fly” and glide through a 16,000 gallon 2-feet deep saltwater pool.
-The exhibit collection of 30 animals includes cownose stingrays, southern stingrays, bonnethead sharks and white-spotted bamboo sharks.
+The exhibit collection of 34 animals includes 25 cownose stingrays, a bat ray and eight white-spotted bamboo sharks.

 Where is it located?

 Stingray Bay is located east of the Canopy Food Court on your way to the upper level of the Aquaticus building.